tapfortap/Documentation/AndroidAPIReference.md

 Stops a new ad from being downloaded and show approximately every 60 seconds.
 Only a call to [startShowinAds](public-void-startShowingAds) will cause a new ad to be downloaded and show.

-## BannerAdListener
+## BannerListener

 ### Overview

-This interface provides callback methods into the current status of the BannerAd.
+This interface provides callback methods into the current status of the Banner.

 ### Methods

-#### public void bannerAdOnReceive(BannerAd bannerAd)
+#### public void bannerAdOnReceive(Banner bannerAd)

-Called when the BannerAds receives a new ad.
+Called when the Banners receives a new ad.

 **Parameters**

-  - _bannerAd_ - The BannerAd that received a new ad.
+  - _bannerAd_ - The Banner that received a new ad.

 ---

-#### public void bannerAdOnFail(BannerAd bannerAd, String message, Throwable throwable)
+#### public void bannerAdOnFail(Banner bannerAd, String reason, Throwable throwable)

-Called when the BannerAd fails to download or show a new ad.
+Called when the Banner fails to download or show a new ad.

 **Parameters**

-  - _bannerAd_ - The BannerAd that failed.
+  - _bannerAd_ - The Banner that failed.
-  - _message_ - A summary of the reason for the failure.
+  - _reason_ - A summary of the reason for the failure.
   - _throwable_ - The exception that caused the failure.

 ---

-#### public void bannerAdOnTap(BannerAd bannerAd)
+#### public void bannerAdOnTap(Banner bannerAd)

 Called when a user taps on an ad.

 **Parameters**

-  - _bannerAd_ - The BannerAd that was tapped.
+  - _bannerAd_ - The Banner that was tapped.

-## InterstitialAd
+## Interstitial

 ### Overview